Home » Business Email Etiquette Articles » Internal Business Signature Files?

 Internal email communication signature files.

-Especially with more working at home and relying heavily on email communications, there is no reason to include all that fluff.
-All you need is a signature file with your sign-off and name.
+Especially with more contacts working from home and relying heavily on email communications, there is no reason to include all that unnecessary content.
+You need a signature file with your sign-off and name for those with whom you communicate frequently.

-Most folks just setup and use one signature file with all their contact information appended to every email they send.
-I don’t think they are lazy, rather they don’t know they can have more than one signature file.
+Most emailers use the same signature file with all their contact information appended to every email they send.
+I don’t think they are lazy; instead, they don’t know they can have more than one signature file and take advantage of this opportunity.

 Tone, Intent, Formality

-Your email communications should reflect the intended tone and level of formality based on who you are communicating with.
-Check to see if your email software offers multiple sig file functionality (use the Help feature) that you can take advantage of.
+Your email communications should reflect the intended tone and level of formality based on the recipient.
+Check to see if your email software offers multiple signature file functionality (use the Help feature).

 Signature File Workaround

-For those who are sig-config challenged, here’s one way to have multiple signature files at your beck and call.
-Start a new document in your Word Processing program.
+For those who are sig-config challenged, here’s one way to have multiple signature files at your disposal: Start a new document in your Word Processing program.

-Then have all your signature file variations within this file.
-Save As, “sigs” and save it to your Desktop.
+Then, include all your signature file variations within this file.
+Save it as ” sigs” and save it to your Desktop.

-I have seven signature files that I use on a regular basis.
-Of course having a bunch of different Websites contributes to that volume.
+I use seven signature files regularly.
+Of course, having a bunch of different Websites contributes to that volume.

-My email program is configured to use the specific signature file I have setup for the email address/website I am responding on behalf of.
-For one of my sites, I have three different sigs with differing levels of formality based on who I am communicating with.
+My email program is configured to use the specific signature file I have set up for the email address and website I am responding on behalf of.
+For one of my sites, I have three different signatures with varying levels of formality, depending on the person I am communicating with.

 What I Use and Recommend

-PostBox, the email program that I use, makes switching sig files very easy with a drop down box in every email.
+My email program makes switching sig files easy with a drop-down box in every email.
 I can designate defaults by email address and create new signature files on the fly.

 There is no limit to the number of signature files you can create and use.
-For example, you could create a special signature file to reflect your changed status, hours or processes during the COVID-19 stay-at-home period.
+For example, you could make a unique signature file to reflect your changed status, hours, or processes during the COVID-19 stay-at-home period.

 Share the knowledge!